Unbased rational homotopy theory: a Lie algebra approach: Analogues of the Chevalley-Eilenberg and Harrison complexes

-Notice that in Definition \ref{def_CE}, the uncompleted symmetric algebra is taken and not the completed one.
-This is because $\mathfrak{g}$ is already complete in some sense.
+In Definition \ref{def_CE}, the uncompleted symmetric algebra is taken and not the completed one; this is because $\mathfrak{g}$ is already complete in some sense.

-If $(\mathfrak{g},d,0)$ has zero curvature then the resulting cdga after applying the functor $\C$ is augmented, c.f. \cite{laz_markl} since it is then precisely the same construction.
-Therefore it can be understood that the curvature acts as an obstruction for the cdga $\C(\mathfrak{g})$ to be augmented, since the natural choice for augmentation fails to be a dg algebra morphism.
-More precisely, the part of the differential coming from the curvature maps into $k$ and not $\mathfrak{g}$.
-Another reason to see why an augmentation fails to arise in the curved setting is that a $\MC$ element for a dgla corresponds to an augmentation of $S\Sigma\mathfrak{g}^*$; thus, in the uncurved case the zero element is always a $\MC$ element and there is always an augmentation.
-In the case of a curved Lie algebra, however, there need not be any solutions to the $\MC$ equation.
+If $(\mathfrak{g},d,0)$ has zero curvature then the cdga obtained by applying the contravariant functor $\C$ is augmented, cf.~\cite{laz_markl} since it is then precisely the same construction.
+It can, therefore, be understood that the curvature acts as an obstruction for the cdga $\C(\mathfrak{g})$ to be augmented, because the natural choice for augmentation fails to be a dg algebra morphism.
+More precisely, the part of the differential coming from the curvature maps into $k$ and not into $\mathfrak{g}$.

+Another reason to see why an augmentation often fails to arise in the curved setting is that a MC element for a dgla corresponds to an augmentation of $S\Sigma\mathfrak{g}^*$.
+In the uncurved case the zero element is always a MC element and there is always an augmentation.
+In the case of a curved Lie algebra, however, there need not be any solutions to the MC equation.